The Invisible Life of Addie LaRue

 At the beginning of the story, Addie is driven by her desire to steer her own life.
 Isolated in her small village and pressured to marry by her controlling mother, there’s nothing that she wants more than freedom.

-As a character who lives not only through lifetimes but centuries—who survives war and famine, watches cities torn down and rebuilt— she changes less than one might expect.
-Addie adapts to her curse in practical ways, like learning how to steal and find safe places to sleep, but she doesn’t truly change at her core.
-She remains stubborn, idealistic, relentlessly resilient, and deeply unwilling to surrender her sense of self, even when the conditions of her curse leave her with little to work with.
-Even in her most powerless moments, she refuses to let go of the sense that her life is her own.
+As a character who lives not only through lifetimes but centuries—who survives war and famine, watches cities torn down and rebuilt—she changes less than one might expect.
+Addie changes in practical ways, like learning how to adapt to the struggles of her curse, but she remains intrinsically the same.
+Even when her circumstances leave her with little to work with, she remains stubborn, idealistic, relentlessly resilient, and deeply unwilling to surrender her sense of self.
+In her most powerless moments, she still refuses to let go of the sense that her life is her own to control.

-Addie’s steadfastness gives the story thematic depth, but it also means her personal arc can feel static, leaning more on atmosphere and concept than character transformation.
+Addie’s steadfastness speaks to who she is as a character, but it also means her personal arc lacks transformation.
 At times, it felt like she was accumulating experience without actually evolving.
 Some may view this as a flaw with her character, while others may see it as a testament to her enduring spirit.

 Addie’s relationship with Luc, the being who grants her bargain, is complicated and compelling.
 He’s not simply a villain; he’s charming, attentive, and–most impactfully–the only constant in Addie’s life.
-Luc’s interest in Addie is obsession and possession masked as affection (strong chance Eminem has used that line before).
-Addie clings to him despite all he’s done because she’s able to find in him the recognition that her life otherwise denies her.
-Their dynamic is one of loneliness and longing shared between two beings who both operate outside the normal world.
+Luc’s interest in Addie is obsession and possession sometimes masked as fondness.
+Addie clings to him despite all he’s done because she’s unable to let go of the last connection to a normal life.
+Their dynamic is one of loneliness and longing that is shared between two beings who both operate outside the normal world.

 Where Luc represents power and eternity, Henry is deeply human.
 He’s soft-hearted, yearning for meaning, and often overwhelmed by the pressure of being “enough”.
 Where Addie endures through centuries, Henry is living with time’s pressure of a mortal existence.
 Their relationship brings a gentle intimacy to the story that contrasts sharply to her toxic and manipulative dynamic with Luc.